 Healing with herbs, or herbalism, is the use of plant material for treating ill health and disease.

-For centuries many different cultures the world over used a variety of plant types to prepare herbal treatments.
+For centuries many different cultures the world over used a variety of plant types, or medicinal herbs, to prepare herbal treatments.

 These treatments and their uses were dependent upon the type of herb that was used and how it was prepared.